 In terms of PC compatibility, the options are pretty much anything.
 The Anet A8 3D printer works with Windows XP, Windows 7, Windows 8, Windows 10, Mac, and Linux.

-Full Specifications of Anet A8
+Full Specifications of Anet A8 3D Printer

-Before we could extrude our criticism about the Anet A8’s printing performance, we first had to put the entire printer together.
+Before we could extrude our criticism about the printing performance, we first had to put the entire 3D printer together.
 The Anet A8 3D printer kit came in a small cardboard box with different components arranged neatly in three layers of styrofoam.
 However, one important item was missing from the packaging: a set of assembly instructions.

 No big deal.
 The manual was easily obtainable from the internet.
-But, after completing the first few steps, we found the instructions to be unclear and lacking in visual detail, and opted to use a comprehensive step-by-step guide YouTube video by Osdoyi.
+But, after completing the first few steps, we found the instructions to be unclear and lacking in visual detail, and opted to use the comprehensive Anet A8 3D printer step-by-step assembly guide YouTube video by Osdoyi.

-With the visual guide, the assembly process became quite enjoyable and, for someone with little experience building 3D printers, presented an moderate but welcome challenge.
-First came the acrylic frame of the printer, followed by the X-axis, Y-axis, and Z-axis (as well as the stop sensors).
+With the visual guide, the assembly process of the Anet A8 3D printer became quite enjoyable and, for someone with little experience building 3D printers, presented a moderate but welcome challenge.
+First came the acrylic frame of the 3D printer, followed by the X-axis, Y-axis, and Z-axis (as well as the stop sensors).
 The extruder and guide rods also had to be put together and attached to the frame.

 For example, after assembly, we realized that the toothed belt was not fastened tight enough.
 Not only was there a limited amount of rubber belt material (meaning that one screw up would damper the whole project), but you also had to fit the component into tight spaces and ensure that there was enough tension.